How Flat Organizations Align Without Bosses

 Relevance of information

 Teams must share only information they regard as relevant for other teams.
-Information relevant only to a team should stay at team level.
+Information relevant only to a team should stay at the team level.

-This is to prevent meetings running for hours.
+This is to prevent meetings from running for hours.
 Each organization should find its own level of relevance for information sharing.

 Frequency of meetings